The Alto parser

 Welcome to Alto, the Algebraic Language Toolkit.

 Alto is a parser and decoder for Interpreted Regular Tree Grammars (IRTGs).
-It is being developed at the University of Potsdam in the Theoretical Computational Linguistics group, led by Alexander Koller.
+It is being developed at Saarland University in the Computational Linguistics group, led by Alexander Koller.
 Its main features are:

 - Represents grammars from a wide variety of popular grammar formalisms as IRTGs, including: